mariuspodean/CJ-PYTHON-02/lesson_11/alexandra-siriciuc/my_challenge.md

 class Products(...):
     ...

-Once a product has been created, it cannot be updated???
+Once a product has been created, it cannot be updated.
 We can use the method def price_after_discount we will calculate the price of products after discount applied according to the known discount percentage.
 We cand also use a method that gives the lowest / highest price, which compare the price of same product sold by different brands.